-To get started, review our tips below on how to write a good mission, vision and values statement, and click here to download our list of 75 mission, vision and values statement examples.
+To get started, review our tips below on how to write a good mission, vision and values statement, and download our list of 100 mission, vision and values statement examples below:

 The mission statement defines an organization’s purpose or reason for being.
 It guides the day-to-day operations of the organization, communicates to external stakeholders the core solutions the organization provides in society and motivates employees toward a common near-to-medium term goal.
 In short, the mission statement paints a picture of who the company is and what the company does.